 WHMIS Training must be conducted initially for all employees and reviewed at least annually.
+WHMIS training shall be done annually using the electronic training platform and will include a knowledge test.

-Part 2: MATERIAL SAFETY DATA SHEETS
+Part 2: SAFETY DATA SHEETS

 Safety Data Sheets (SDS) are provided by the manufacturers/ suppliers of controlled products, which are used in the workplace.
 SDS will be available for review by all of our workers and Subcontractor's workers.